Sections of time-like twistor spaces with light-like or zero covariant derivatives: Walker -manifolds

 $\square$

-\textit{Remark} \ Let $N$ be an almost $\varepsilon$-nilpotent structure of $M$ satisfying $\nabla N=0$.
-Then $(M, h, \mathscr{D} )$ is a Walker manifold for a light-like two-dimensional distribution $\mathscr{D}$ on $M$ given by $\pi_N$.
-Therefore there exists an almost $\varepsilon$-paracomplex structure $J$ on a neighborhood of each point of $M$ satisfying (a), (b), (c) in Theorem~\ref{thm:JDW2}.
+\begin{rem} Let $N$ be an almost $\varepsilon$-nilpotent structure of $M$ satisfying $\nabla N=0$.
+Then $(M, h, \mathcal{D} )$ is a Walker manifold for a light-like two-dimensional distribution $\mathcal{D}$ on $M$ given by $\pi_N$.
+Therefore there exists an almost $\varepsilon$-paracomplex structure $J$ on a neighborhood of each point of $M$ satisfying (a), (b) in Theorem~\ref{thm:JDW2}. \end{rem}